headphone-rachit/Delicious-Website/README.md

-### Restaurant Website developed using React and contains the features of React such as Fetch, Redux, reactstrap, etc.
+### This is a Restaurant Website developed using React and contains the features of React such as Fetch, Redux, reactstrap, etc.

 ### Also used React Router for making navigation seamless and efficient.